-- advance development of our Apitox clinical programs; - acquire additional product candidates; - manufacture, or have manufactured on our behalf, our preclinical and clinical drug material and develop processes for late clinical stage manufacturing; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - hire additional clinical, quality control and scientific personnel; - expand our operational, financial and management systems and increase personnel, including personnel to support our clinical development and manufacturing efforts and our operations as a public company; and - obtain, maintain, expand and protect our intellectual property portfolio.
+- advance development of our Apitox clinical programs: - acquire additional product candidates; - manufacture, or have manufactured on our behalf, our preclinical and clinical drug material and develop processes for late clinical stage manufacturing; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - hire additional clinical, quality control and scientific personnel; - expand our operational, financial and management systems and increase personnel, including personnel to support our clinical development and manufacturing efforts and our operations as a public company; and - · obtain, maintain, expand and protect our intellectual property portfolio.

-As of December 31, 2023, we had cash and cash equivalents of \$410,481.
-We believe that the anticipated net proceeds from this offering, together with our existing cash and cash equivalents, will enable us to fund our operating expenses and capital expenditure requirements for the next 12 months.
+As of September 30, 2024, we had cash of \$26,571.
+We believe that the anticipated net proceeds from this offering, together with our existing cash, will enable us to fund our operating expenses and capital expenditure requirements for the next 12 months.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.
-We anticipate that we will require additional capital as we advance our programs, seek regulatory approval of our product candidate, and pursue in-licenses or acquisitions of other product candidate.
+We anticipate that we will require additional capital as we advance our programs, seek regulatory approval of our product candidate, and pursue inlicenses or acquisitions of other product candidate.